 Hua Hin is a popular vacation destination amongst the locals as Thais relate Hua Hin to romantic and elegance.
 This is due to the royal presence in this seaside town since 100 years ago, thanks to the fascination of King Prajadhipok with the place.
 However, in recent years, this royal town is slowly gaining popularity amongst the foreign tourists too.
 We were in Hua Hin for 3 days and 2 nights last year and we will definitely return to this charming coastal town one day.
 Here’s our take on 10 things to do in Hua Hin.

 More information in our full itinerary : 6D5N in Bangkok & Hua Hin – Purely R&R, Food & Shopping

 We really enjoyed our stay at Rest Detail Hua Hin.
 This luxury boutique resort with 52 rooms is excellent in every respect.
 We loved the relaxed atmosphere and all the little attention to details that ensure we truly surrender to the charms of this tropical seaside resort.
-There are many other local resorts in Hua Hin such as Let’s Sea, Dusit Thani, Devasom and V Villas.
+There are many other villas Hua Hin such as Let’s Sea, Dusit Thani, Devasom and V Villas.
 Each of them is unique in their own way and it is a great way to experience Thai’s creativity and hospitality.

 Rest Detail Hua Hin

 19/119 Soi Hua Hin 19

 Phone: +66 (0) 32 547 733

 Hua Hin Railway Station is indeed Thailand’s most beautiful train station.
 The rise of Hua Hin also began with the construction of this railway station in year 1968.
 Its main feature is The Royal Waiting Room that used to welcome King and his court when they were visiting the town.